 We expect our doctor to always be right.
 We expect our nurse to always be right.
 We expect all our health care providers to always be right.
 We in fact, expect our bodies’ to become “right” whenever we receive treatment in the medical field.

 But things can go wrong and a patient can become injured during the course of treatment.
 That’s why we have attorneys to help, right!?!
-And yes, we expect our attorney to always be right (ha, ha, another blog topic!)
+And yes of course we expect our attorney to always be right, too!

 “Dr. NeverWrong”, the cardiologist who performed the ablation on my husband’s heart has this nickname!
-Nurse Charlie, one of Randy’excellent RN while hospitalized told me!
-Charlie told me he has worked with this cardiologist who has quite a fan base (being only one of few docs in town that I’m aware of who perform ablations).
+Charlie the RN, one of Randy’excellent nurses while hospitalized told me of this nickname and the fact that the cardiologist has a fan base (being only one of few docs in town we were told who performs ablations).
 Because the doctor was humble, gracious, and ever so respectful, I’m sure he would not want to be called Dr. NeverWrong!
 Can you guess who I’m referring to?
 What?
 Attorneys don’t guess!

-But the prescription did NOT help and the condition worsened.
-I literally had to just wait this one out…..and deal over time with the largest organ in our system: the skin.
+But the prescription did NOT help and in fact the condition worsened.
+I literally had to just wait this one out and deal over time with the largest organ in my system: the skin.
 I was so distraught I even sought mental health care.
 I’m okay now, thank you!
 Whew!

 I didn’t file a claim, should’ve/could’ve I?
-The time, energy, money and definitely my mental health was compromised and consumed in a fashion that I certainly didn’t chose.
-The only time I have filed a legal claim was when my parents did against the railroad for their negligence leading to my car/train collision and subsequent injuries, hospitalization and rehabilitation (there’s much to this personal story.)
+The time, energy, money and definitely my mental health was compromised and consumed in a fashion that I certainly didn’t choose.
+The only time I have filed a legal claim was when my parents sued the railroad for their negligence leading to my car/train collision and subsequent injuries, hospitalization and rehabilitation (there’s much to this personal story).

 I think the key into what makes or doesn’t make a person seek a lawyer when they think they’ve been wronged has to do with respect (or lack of) by a medical provider.
 Of course, everyone makes mistakes.
 But negligence, followed by covering up issues and not telling the truth is where the wrongs and not the rights come in to play.
 That’s not where I come in just yet, that’s where you, the attorney is on the field.
 I enter the game by sorting out what the plaintiff needs and the costs of those needs.